dataplayer/CSCI3155Paper/Draft.md

 >> If we need other examples use:
 >> http://www.2ality.com/2012/01/js-inheritance-by-example.html
 >> Point out the use of call(), may need to meniton apply() and bind() too
->> and how they are used to switch context.
+>> and how they are used to switch context. (not part of the topic anymore)
 >> Point out the renaming of Employee.prototype.constructor to Employee which
 >> examplained here:
 >> http://www.2ality.com/2011/06/constructor-property.html